 EV 305.
 JESUS AND PERSONAL EVANGELISM.
+An analysis of the life and ministry of Jesus from the

 An analysis of the life and ministry of Jesus from the perspective of evangelism.
 The course utilizes case studies to determine Jesus' strategies in personal evangelism.
 Prerequisite: Sophomore standing.
 Two semester hours credit.